 - A high fraction of students productively involved in student research at Morris or in summer Research Experience for Undergraduates (REU) programs.

 The physics program develops students’ ability to solve quantitative problems, perform experimental work, and present the results of scientific research.
-It offers a background suitable for students planning to pursue graduate studies as well as careers in industry, research, or teaching.
+It offers a background suitable for students planning to pursue careers or graduate or professional studies in a wide range of fields.